percwg/perc-wg/double/draft-ietf-perc-double.md

   Sequence Number.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.

+In order to avoid nonce reuse, the cryptographic contexts used in step 1 and step 5 MUST use different, independent master keys and master salts.

+Note that if multiple MDs modify the same packet, then the first MD to alter a given header field is the one that adds it to the OHB.
+If a subsequent MD changes the value of a header field that has already been changed, then the original value will already be in the OHB, so no update to the OHB is required.

 ## Decrypting a Packet {#decrypt}

 To decrypt a packet, the endpoint first decrypts and verifies using